 Proactive Communication With Consumers

 Educate your base on how to identify legitimate codes from your brand.
-If you always use a certain visual pattern, communicate it.
+If you always use a certain visual pattern, communicate this.
 Informed consumers are the first line of defense.

 Emerging Technologies in QR Code Security

 The field is evolving rapidly.
-Some promising technologies are already in use.
+New technologies offer additional layers of protection.

 Blockchain for Authenticity Verification